redhat-na-ssa/datasci-fingerprint/README.md

 datasci-fingerprint
 ==============================

-dataset creation, model building and training strategies for a fingerprint prediction model to predict attributes from unseen fingerprints
+This repository includes the notebook and scripts that data scientists perform for dataset creation, model building and model training strategies for 1:N processors (CPU or GPU) to create a fingerprint attribute prediction model.

 Project Organization
 ------------